Top 10 JavaScript Array Methods Every Web Developer Must Know

 8. findIndex( )

-If the desired index is not found in any element or no element passes the test, then it will return -1.
+If the desired index is not found in any element or no element passes the test, it will return -1.

 arr.findIndex(callback( element[, index[, array]] )[, thisArg])